tonsV2/Portfolio/README.md

 # Portfolio
-The following is a small list of apps I something highlight...
+The following is a small list of projects I developed.

 ===============
 ### Teletracker